Our plans to bring Center Parcs to Scotland

 Our existing villages are pretty much full all year round and we feel there is strong demand for another Center Parcs in the UK.

-We will be holding a public exhibition, with an opportunity to meet the Center Parcs team, on Wednesday 12 February at Hawick Rugby Club.
+We will be holding a consultation event, with an opportunity to meet the Center Parcs team, on Wednesday 26 March at Denholm Village Hall.

 Event Details: